nkonev/patroni/readme.md

 # then in Clickhouse
 select count(*) from customers;
 -- the answer should be 10000000 + 4

+-- results
+1:32:04 - issue insert gen in PG
+1:32:48 - finished insert in PG
+1:41:19 - finished inserting to CH
 ```

 -- for tests